 Who Can Receive Child Support?

 As mentioned earlier, the “custodial” parent is the parent who will be paid the child support.
-This child support is to be used for the children, but sometimes an obligor may have suspicions that their child is not receiving that support from their payments.
+This child support is to be used for the children.
+However, sometimes an obligor may have suspicions that their child is not receiving that support from their payments.

 It is not uncommon for an obligor to ask whether their child support can be directly paid to their child instead of the custodial parent.
-Some will even try to get around it by questioning if they can set up a college fund for their child to opt-out of paying child support to the custodial parent.
+Some will even try to get around it.
+They question if they can set up a college fund for their child to opt out of paying child support to the custodial parent.

 Direct and Indirect Expenses